adamwired7/polished-carmine-6873/README.md

 For each feature, create a {feature}_steps.rb file in the step_definitions directory [ within the features directory ].

-Create step definitions that match each line/step in the scenario with the following syntax.
+Create step definitions that match each line/step in the scenario with the following javascript method:

      Given("{STEP}", function() {
           {JAVASCRIPT}